 "From the FARM, to the KITCHEN, to the TABLE, to the STREETS!"

-Join People’s Kitchen Collective for a four-meal series in West Oakland where we'll investigate healing.
-Held over the course of a year, from Spring 2017 to Spring 2018, we invite you to consider the farm, kitchen, table, and street as sites of knowledge production, storytelling, and resilience.
+Held over the course of a year, from Spring 2017 to Spring 2018, People's Kitchen Collective invites you to the farm, kitchen, table, and street as sites of knowledge production, storytelling, and resilience.

-As people of color, we crave spaces that deliberately center the voices and experiences of our peoples.
-Our lives are shaped by displacement, migration, loss of land, and access to resources.
-In the absence of land, we create space through ritual in the form of a meal.
+We crave spaces that deliberately center our voices and experiences.
+As people of color, our lives are shaped by displacement, migration, loss of land, and access to resources.
+In the absence of land, we create space by eating in public.
 PKC created this program in an effort to bring to light our community’s vital food stories and practices, using the table as a place of connection.
 In this public art project, we bring together artists, chefs, musicians, activists, and the public to build catalytic spaces of nourishment.

-“TO THE STREETS” (May, 2018) creates a public space for celebrating shared resilience in West Oakland.
-This meal for five hundred participants will span three city blocks.
+“STREETS!”
+(May 20th, 2018) creates a public space for celebrating shared resilience in West Oakland.
+This meal for five hundred participants will span a city block.
 This is a reclaiming of the commons, of the streets that are rapidly being disconnected from their history through gentrification.
 Here, we will eat publicly at the intersection of food, art, and justice.
+We also meet at the intersection of Yuri Kochiyama and Malcolm X's birthdays, and at 28th St. and Magnolia St., the site of Lil Bobby Hutton's murder by the Police 50 years ago.
 PKC will collaborate with artists, musicians, performers, and social justice organizations to host tables and facilitate conversations about cultural preservation, movement building, and self determination.
 We deliberately create and take up space, while focusing on building health and connection.
 In the face of a gentrifying Oakland, this is how we feed a revolution.

 For additional information and tickets, please join our mailing list at peopleskitchencollective.com.